 2. Computer Catastrophes

 Storing a copy of your files on your computer is a good idea, but should your machine crash, get lost, or fall off a cliff, then your files will be gone with it.
-Backing up your files remotely is a more practical option in the event that something happens to your machine.
+Backing up your files remotely is a more practical option in the event that something happens to your computer.

 3. Updates Gone Wrong

 Regular updates refer to updated features and increased security, but they don’t always go as planned.
 This is why WordPress always tells you to perform a backup before updating.
 Websites have multiple components, including plugins, themes, software, and back-end programming.
-An awry update to any of these can take an entire website offline for any amount of time.
+An awry update to any of these can take an entire website offline for an unforeseen amount of time.

 4. Malware and Viruses